beucismis-archive/purupurupururin/README.md

 # purupurupururin
-Gives you advice on going out on the weather (Uses [OpenWeatherMap](https://openweathermap.org) to get instant weather information).
+Gives you advice on going out on the weather (Uses [OpenWeatherMap](https://openweathermap.org) to get current weather data).
 It does this by sending notifications to your phone or desktop using [ntfy](https://ntfy.sh).
 No need to run it on your local computer or on a server.
 It can run at scheduled times with the GitHub workflow.

-Clone the repository and set the hidden environment variables.
+All you have to do is clone the repository and set the secret environment variables.

 ### Environment Variables